 As a single-purpose governmental entity, there is really only one function of the Pueblo City-County Library District, and all internal departments serve to support that function - library service to the public.
 The only functional category segregated for purposes of the Statement of Activities is that of the debt service for repayment of the Certificates of Participation.
-Through the year 2012, the annual payment was for interest only, as presented on the Statement of Activities.

-The 2016 interest on long-term debt amounted to 3.0% of the total District expenses.
-Depreciation expense of \$1,964,642 on the District's capital assets is included in total expenses.
+The 2017 interest on long-term debt amounted to 2.7% of the total District expenses.
+Depreciation expense of \$1,982,609 on the District's capital assets is included in total expenses.